Hacker vs Threat Actor

 In cybersecurity, a threat actor is any individual or group that poses a potential threat to a computer system, network, or data.
 They can be motivated by a variety of reasons, including financial gain, ideological beliefs, or simply causing disruption.

 The terms “hacker” and “threat actor” are often used interchangeably, but there are some key distinctions between the two in the cybersecurity realm.
 Not all hackers are threat actors, but all threat actors are hackers.
-Here’s a breakdown to clarify the difference:
+We’ll outline a breakdown to clarify the difference.

 Hacker: